Arejay23/Hackerrank/README.md

 - Follow the folder Structue / Create folder if not present
 - Create a new file for your code
 - Mention in the PR what issue it solves or how does your PR contribute
+- Attach proof that the solution is working and accepted using screen shot or screen recording
+- It would be great if you try to comment the code for begineers

 > You can also add code in any language other than the languages present.